vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_04-connect-iot-device-to-azure.md

 1. If validation passes, click **Create**.

     The deployment will start.
-Creating the required Azure resources can take several minutes to complete.
+It will take several minutes to deploy the required Azure resources.

 1. Once the deployment has completed, in the left navigation area, to review any output values from the template,  click **Outputs**.